RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/debugging-apps.md

 ---

-CodeReady Workspace provides a convenience way to remotely connect to Java applications running inside containers and debug while following the code execution in the IDE.
+CodeReady Workspaces provides a convenience way to remotely connect to Java applications running inside containers and debug while following the code execution in the IDE.

 From the `Run` menu, click on `Edit Debug Configurations...`.